 Okay, so first of all…

-(On Venus, scientists think there are tectonics—they think the ground moves around a bit, which is what formed those rifts and mountains indicated by their radar pings, but their information indicates that Venus’s surface is all one big thing, and not split into different “plates.”)
+(On Venus, scientists think there are tectonics—they think the ground apparently moves around a bit, which is what formed those rifts and mountains indicated by the radar pings, but their information indicates that Venus’s surface is all one big thing, and not split into different “plates.”)

 Volcanoes and mountain ranges are thought to usually form this way, through this act of subduction.
 Subduction zones are large areas in which the plates meet and interact this way, by shoving one plate edge under another plate edge.

 Except how do they know?

 Why are scientists so sure that Venus has volcanoes?

 (I mean, there were no volcanoes nor lava in the Venera photos, right?)